NG-NEST/ng-nest/lib/ng-nest/ui/skeleton/examples/en_US/default/active/readme.md

 ---
 order: 2
-label: '动画效果'
+label: 'Active'
 ---

-使用 `active` 属性来启用动画。
+Use the `active` property to enable animation.